 Montessori isn’t just an approach to education; it’s an approach to life.
-The principles set out in the classroom have the greatest impact on the children when they’re integrated into the home life.
+The principles set out in the classroom have the greatest impact on the children when they’re woven into home life.

-Because of this, we want our parents to have a deep understanding of Montessori – how it affects their child’s development and benefits their children throughout and beyond the program.
+Because of this, we want our parents to have a deep understanding of Montessori – how it affects their child’s development and how it benefits their children throughout the program and long after it.

-Throughout the year we offer numerous opportunities for parents and friends to see the magic of Montessori in action – whether it’s classroom observations in our lower levels or luncheons hosted by our Junior High students.
+Throughout the year, we offer many opportunities for parents and friends to see the magic of Montessori in action – whether it’s classroom observations in our lower levels or luncheons hosted by our Junior High students.

 Parents are invited to take a closer look at their children’s program through curriculum presentations that focus on a particular aspect or element of the curriculum – such as in our Learn Your Level session.
 As well, parents of children “moving up” to the next level of education – Toddler to Casa, Casa to Elementary – are invited to Moving Up sessions, which detail the changes in curriculum at each new level.